7 Tips for Performing Shakespeare on Stage

-First and foremost, after your first experience in a Shakespeare class, get familiar with Edith Skinner’s Speak with Distinction for a sharp diction!
+First and foremost, after your first experience in a Shakespeare class, get familiar with Edith Skinner’s Speak with Distinction for sharp diction!

 Check out these essential tips to bring the extra sparkling touch to your appealing acting career, topping up all the texts from now on!

 Every teacher usually says, ‘nice and clear,’ and they are right.
 Make sure the words are hit perfectly to convey the appropriate message.
-With precise elocution, all the sounds, syllables, are vital to the story to be grasped by the audience.
-Don’t forget that most of the time, the person in the front row or in the back seat could be hearing it for the first time.
-Besides, in the case of an accent, well, keep it, that’s what makes it different and unique for each performer.
+With precise elocution, all the sounds, and syllables, are vital to the story to be grasped by the audience.
+Don’t forget that most of the time, the person in the front row or the back seat could be hearing it for the first time.
+Besides, in the case of an accent, keep it; that’s what makes it different and unique for each performer.
 There will be no rejection of your background unless the practice of British RP or Standard American is on the dot and required by the creative team.

 Believe in the Verbs